Fehzz/Bot-Buster/README.md

 # Bot-Buster

 Mission: This project will allow me to understand bot behavior.
-My website is protected by Cloudflare. **The goal is to analyse bot signals that remain What after Cloudflare lets them through.**
+My website is protected by Cloudflare. <code style="color : darkorange">**The goal is to analyse bot signals that remain after Cloudflare lets them through.**</code>

 To Do: